 Knew Concepts (red) saws.

 OK, gotta go clean up the drool now.

 a diamond bandsaw works great.
-I can't find anything that says it
+I can't find anything that says it is for metals

 The several brands of diamond bandsaw are intended for materials

 like glass, ceramic, tile, or stone.
 They don’t work well with

 metals.
 And while they’re great at cutting larger curves and such in